 Our bags are made in limited numbers, as we only work with small family business in Marrakech for production.
 When you receive a product from Lost Little One, chances are it has just been crafted.
 That means the leather has literally just been plucked out of that tannery, sent directly to our artisans for creation and then to us here in Melbourne!

 Use!
 Use!
 Use!

-You can leave your bag outside to air out for a couple of days, but the moving and using, your natural scent, the oils on your hands and the things you put in your bag will all aid in ridding the smell.
-With consistent use the smell will diminish within a couple of weeks.
-We do NOT recommend leaving your bag out in the sun and perfume is a definite no, no!
+You can leave your bag outside to air out for a couple of days, but the moving and using, your natural scent, the oils on your hands and the things you put in your bag are all the best way to go.
+With consistent use, the smell will diminish within a couple of weeks.
+It's time to take your bag everywhere!

 You can also give your bag a light wash with a professional leather cleaner of your choice.
 Opt for something gentle and be sure to condition afterwards.
 We always suggest you test a small, inconspicuous area first as colour change may occur.

-Please note that this 'earthy' smell is a characteristic of genuine vegetable tanned leather and is not considered a fault.
+Please note that this 'earthy' smell is a characteristic of genuine vegetable-tanned leather and is not considered a fault.